senner007/jumbleScramblePluginPointer/readme.txt

 + Animation speed logic to determine when to speed up animations.
 + Adds touch support with fallback to pointer and then mouse as input - prevents multiple/multi touch events.
 + Lock/unlock methods which prevents dragging to and from instance
++ Added getInstances method to instance which returns array of all instances

 Fixed: